DOI-USGS/ISIS3/The-ISIS3-Attached-Spice-Format.md

 The InstrumentPointing Table is not a part of the Cube prior to spiceinit being run.
 After spiceinit, the label for the Table is located after the `IsisCube` object in the Cube label and the binary table data is located at the end of the file.

-The InstrumentPointing Table's label contains all of the information described in
+The InstrumentPointing Table's label contains all of the information described in [ISIS Table Labels](#ISIS-Table-Labels) along some additional keywords.